-In the following example, if Traffic Director receives health check results that indicate that the virtual machine (VM) instances running the Shopping Cart us-central1 are unhealthy, Traffic Director instructs the sidecar proxy for the GFE microservices to fail over traffic to the Shopping asia-southeast1.
+In the following example, if Traffic Director receives health check results that indicate that the virtual machine (VM) instances running the Shopping Cart us-central1 are unhealthy, Traffic Director instructs the sidecar proxy for the Front End microservices to fail over traffic to the Shopping asia-southeast1.
 Because autoscaling is integrated with traffic management in Google Cloud, Traffic Director asia-southeast1 of the additional traffic, and the MIG increases in size.